Arithmetic Statistics and noncommutative Iwasawa Theory: Results for fixed and as varies

 Shifting focus, we record our observations regarding the $\Lambda(H)$-rank of the Selmer group when $H$ \emph{is} a pro-$p$ group.
 Fix a non-CM elliptic curve ${E_0}_{/\Q}$ with good reduction at $p\geq 5$, such that $F=\Q(E_0[p])=\Q(\mu_p)$ and $\Fin = \Q(E_0[p^\infty])$.
 The set of primes of potentially multiplicative reduction is determined explicitly.
 Call this set $\mathcal{PM}_0$.
 For simplicity, suppose that primes in $\mathcal{PM}_0$ \emph{split completely} in $F$.
 Such examples exist.
 Choose $E_0$ to be the elliptic curve with Cremona label \href{https://www.lmfdb.org/EllipticCurve/Q/11a1/}{11a1} and set $p=5$.
 In this case, $F=\Q(\mu_5)$ and $\Fin/F$ is a pro-$p$ extension.
 Also, since $11\equiv 1 \pmod{5}$, it is clear that 11 splits in $F$.

-\begin{proposition} Keep the same notation as before.
-Suppose that $E$ varies over all globally minimal Weierstrass equations with good \emph{ordinary} reduction at $p$ and good reduction at $2,3$.
+\begin{proposition} Suppose that $E$ varies over all globally minimal Weierstrass equations with good \emph{ordinary} reduction at $p$ and good reduction at $2,3$.
 The proportion of such elliptic curves with the additional property that

 has an \emph{upper density}

 where $C>0$ is an effectively computable constant. \end{proposition}

 \begin{proof} In this case, \eqref{LambdaH rank formula} is precisely